NikhilMahashabde/Inspirations/README.md

 - AI-powered suggestions for travel options and activities.
 - Flexible customization to suit your preferences.

+## Learnings

+- Folder structure - as i worked on the app over time I was severely hampered by disorganised code and as a result gradually started moving into a more organised structure e.g. Splitting up contexts, router, sites/pages, services.
+I also learnt about feature driven folder surcture but Due to limited time and difficulty of reengineering i chose to continue with a pages appraoch.

+- This app served as a the first major Typescript project that I have undertaken however it could have been utilised to a greater extent by delcaring more rigid interfaces/types rather than reuse existing types with optional parameters.
+More planning around types should have been done prior to any code entry.
+- Splitting code more things into resueable components
+  - Using and Reusing API call services / Mutations rather than redfining the queries at component level.
+  - Context and Redux - The app was initially started before I had practical knowledge of Redux - in hindsight, due to the complex nature of states used across various features (some of which are currently not enabled), a redux store with actions/dispatch would have led to more orgainsed / clean code
+  - I should have broken down simple components into a second level to create reuseable parts which accept props/styling rather than reuse base components.
+E.g. Styled components

+Test driven approach would have greatly improve by confidence in testing for bugs, edge cases, functionality etc. but I did not posses the knowlege of testing when the app dvelopment was underway.

 ## Contact

 For inquiries, feedback, or collaboration, you can reach out to the project owner at nikhil.mahashabde@gmail.com.